thecorcoran/AdaWriter/README.md

 *   **Distraction-Free E-Paper Display**: Easy on the eyes, with a simple, clean interface.
 *   **Full-Fledged Text Editor**:
-    *   Full cursor navigation (Up, Down, Left, Right).
+    *   WYSIWYG cursor navigation that respects word wrapping.
-    *   Character, word, and line manipulation.
+    *   Character, word, and line manipulation (Enter, Backspace).
     *   Auto-saving and manual saving on exit.
 *   **File Management**:
     *   **Daily Journal**: A one-press option to open a timestamped journal entry for the current day.
     *   **Project Browser**: A scrollable list to manage and edit multiple project files.
 *   **Wi-Fi Connectivity**:
     *   Connect to new Wi-Fi networks directly from the device.
-    *   Start a web server to download your project files to any computer on the same network.
+    *   **Web Interface**: Access a full-featured web server from another computer on the same network to:
+        *   Download files as `.txt` or `.docx`.
+        *   Upload `.txt` files from your computer to the device.
+        *   Edit files directly in the browser.
+        *   Archive, delete, and restore files from a trash folder.
 *   **Portable and Low-Power**: Designed to be used anywhere.

 ## Hardware Requirements